Skip to content

 User

-After reading the part related to your game engine on the JOGOS_SDK Introduction page, you can use the relevant functions as follows:
+After reading the section related to your game engine on the JOGOS_SDK Introduction page, you can use the relevant features as follows:

 javascript